-To the Honorable Tiffany Moore Russell, Clerk of the Circuit and County Courts of Orange County, Florida:
+To the Honorable Tiffany Moore Russell Clerk of the Circuit and County Courts of Orange County, Florida

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of each major fund and the aggregate remaining fund information of the Orange County, Florida Clerk of the Circuit and County Courts (the "Clerk") as of and for the year ended September 30, 2019, and the related notes to the financial statements, and have issued our report thereon dated January 24, 2020 for the purpose of compliance with Section 218.39(2), Florida Statutes, and Chapter 10.550, Rules of the Auditor General - Local Governmental Entity Audits.
-We also have audited the Other Postemployment Benefits Trust Fund, as displayed in the Clerk's financial statements, and the financial statements of each of the Clerk's agency funds, presented as other supplementary information, as of and for the year ended September 30, 2019.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of each major fund and the aggregate remaining fund information of the Orange County, Florida Clerk of the Circuit and County Courts (the "Clerk") as of and for the year ended September 30, 2021, and the related notes to the financial statements, and have issued our report thereon dated March 3, 2022 for the purpose of compliance with Section 218.39(2), Florida Statutes, and Chapter 10.550, Rules of the Auditor General - Local Governmental Entity Audits.
+We also have audited the Other Postemployment Benefit Trust Fund and each custodial fund of the Clerk as of and for the year ended September 30, 2021.